elixir-europe/infectious-diseases-toolkit/page_guide.md

 ## Concrete topic 1 <!-- Example: Metadata harmonisation-->

-Short explanation of what this topic is about with an emphasis on infectious diseases.
+Short explanation of what this topic is about and why it is important, with an emphasis on infectious diseases.

 ### Solutions <!-- do not delete this heading and write your text below it -->